rohanpadhye/blog/_posts/2019-11-08-International-Conference-Attendance.md

 If these are goals that we all care about, then what can we do to increase equity and inclusion for those affected by barriers such as visa requirements, obstacles such as travel restrictions, and to make international participants feel welcome and included?

 To get a better idea, I embarked on an informal study.
-I scanned the websites of some conferences in my field (*programming languages and software engineering*) or related areas for their policies regarding author attendance and visa issues.
-If I couldn't find any information on the website, I contacted the general chairs either via the web-based contact form, if present, or else via email.
+I scanned the websites of some CS conferences in my field (*programming languages and software engineering*) or in related areas for their policies regarding author attendance and visa issues.
+If I couldn't find any information on the website, I contacted the general chairs requesting this information.
 Here's what I found out.